The pros and cons of DIY graphic design services

 PRO: Canva saves time

 I downloaded the Canva app on my iPhone for a quick on-the-spot social graphic for a client.
 This particular business had a last-minute event that needed to be promoted on Facebook and Instagram.
 The ease and intuitive nature of Canva was great!
-Within less than 10 minutes, I “designed” the graphic, wrote the message and posted it to the Facebook page!
+Within less than 10 minutes, I created the graphic, wrote the message and posted it to the Facebook page!

 CON: Canva has limited free templates and graphics

-I am still a Canva newbie, so this doesn’t seem like a negative quite yet.
 Canva has a horde of free eye-catching templates that you can completely customize — colors, fonts, graphics, etc. However, there is a limit to the free design templates, and if I exclusively used Canva, this would get old, fast.

 PRO: Canva has an intuitive interface any technological novice can use